Zeyu-Li/Unity-Tutorial-2D/README.md

 ### 1. Installation

-Before installing, note that Unity is completely free forever, if you or your company makes less than $100 000 (USD).
+Before installing, note that Unity is **completely free**, if you or your company makes less than $100 000 (USD).

 Follow the link [here](https://store.unity.com/download) and download the free installer (the plus version is definitely not necessary).
 Follow the instructions and download the installer.
-The installer is simple and easy however, if you run into trouble, go to this [video](https://www.youtube.com/watch?v=KMuMhA6Lk0I) for Windows.
-Also note that you will may need a Unity account or just use your Google/ Facebook account to sign in.
+The Unity installer is simple and easy to use nevertheless, this [video](https://www.youtube.com/watch?v=KMuMhA6Lk0I) for Windows is a tutorial in installing it.
+Also note that you will may need a Unity account or just use your Google/Facebook account to sign in.

-If you want a new version of Unity, go to the Unity Hub and click the **Installs** tab on the left and **add** (top right) the desired version.
+If you want a new version of Unity, go to the Unity Hub and click the **Installs** tab on the left and **ADD** (top right) the desired version (it is recommended that you pick a version with **long term support** or LTS); however do be warned that this tutorial was made in **2019.3** so in newer versions, things might have moved places or removed entirely 😞.
 Afterwards, the installation will take quite a while, even with a fast internet connection.

 When installing Unity, it might ask you to install **Visual Studio** along-side Unity.
 If you have Visual Studio, do not install again, it should automatically detect the current VS on the system.
-Otherwise, it is optional and I've heard that MonoDevelop (comes with Unity) is good enough for handling the tasks Unity puts forth.
+Otherwise, it is optional and MonoDevelop (comes with Unity) is good enough for handling coding in Unity.